 The collection consists of predominantly French and Italian Old Master paintings.
 And particularly important pieces include three paintings by Raphael (yes, really!), as well as three paintings by Fra Angelico.
 Altogether, the museum houses 2500 drawings, sculptures, vintage photographs and 1500 manuscripts, among other things.
 If you love art, then you simply have to see Musée Condé!

-Gallery of Psyche
+Gallery of Psyche at Chantilly

 If I had to choose a favourite piece, one of my favourite highlights of the museum is the gallery of Psyche, a set of 44 stained glass panels dating back to the 16th-century.
 The set of medieval glass tells the story of Psyche.
 The legend was first recorded in the 2nd Century, the myth goes a little like this.
 There was once a beautiful princess named Psyche.
 She was so beautiful that Aphrodite herself was jealous of the girl’s beauty.